joeriexelmans/statebuddy/README.md

     ```
 3. Build artifacts can be found in `dist/` (`index.html` and a bunch of supporting files).
 Any static file server can host these files(*).
 Nothing else is needed.

 (*) The only requirement is that the static file server sets the `Content-Type` HTTP header correctly for JS and WASM files.
+Most servers (e.g., Nginx) do this automatically without any configuration.

 ## Development